Cimorene-Kazul/CSC120-FinalProject-D-DTracker/README.md

 22. A unit of 6 senior students at 309 HP (total) without notes.
 23. The NPC Milnor at 124 HP, without notes.
 24. A high magedeath at 203 HP with the active note that it has used the spell antimagic field and has marker 0.

+## Additional Reflection Questions
+### What was your overall approach to tackling this project?
+We had a sense of what the code should do, and what should have what information, and then we just wrote code.
+It was modeled to look and behave like the objects would in real life.
+This was badly structured, and honestly I think could cause problems for larger projects.
+It worked, but that's probably more luck than anything. - Eliana
+### What new thing(s) did you learn / figure out in completing this project?
+I figured out how to work with files and more about the command line for this project.
+I learned a lot more about files than I actually wound up needing to use.
+I found out that maven is nessesary if you want to do much with packages in java.
+I learned how to make a good gameloop.
+And, while I was unable to impliment it, I learned some stuff about how not to structure code. - Eliana
+### Is there anything that you wish you had implemented differently?
+I would have been much, much better at planning and naming.
+I kept changing the names of things and adding and removing things.
+Better planning was sorely needed.
+Encounters would only track info, and the only thing with scanners would be the EncounterBuilder.
+I also would have been better at working with groupmates.
+I would communicate about what D&D combat is more clearly. - Eliana
+### If you had unlimited time, what additional features would you implement?
+I would add a tracker for location, make inputing names easier, make it easier to modify notes, make creature names contain if they have notes, add tracking and auto-rolling to reactions, actions, etc, make a list for legendary actions, reactions, etc that prints every turn so I know what entities can do what.
+I would find out how to scrape the web to get more options for monsters.
+I would automate saving throws and set up a tool to bring up spell descriptions and track spell uses.
+I would let you run multiple encounters without needing to run the code multiple times - Eliana
+### What was the most helpful piece of feedback you received while working on your project?
+Who gave it to you?
+My parents told me that since I took on too much, I should decrease the breadth.
+That was a *good* idea. - Eliana
+### If you could go back in time and give your past self some advice about this project, what hints would you give?
+Be clearer at explaining D&D combat!
+Text files *can* save encounters.
+Trying to explore .json and .xml just takes time.
+Also, get better at spliting work. - Eliana
+### If you worked with a team: please comment on how your team dynamics influenced your experience working on this project.
+I honestly have to say I am a bad teammate.
+I tend to do too much myself, and communicate and share work badly.
+I did not find problems emerging from these bad team dynamics, but Rachel might have noticed some things.
+I feel bad about it. - Eliana

 ## Appendix: Unit Rules
 The 'unit' entities that can be added through certain commands are specific to my campaign.
 I created their rules myself (this is called homebrewing).
 In my own campaign notes, here are the rules I wrote for them: